我如何知道自己拥有正确的类型?

 错误的身份

-I’ve spent the last 20 years traveling the world, teaching audiences how to adapt their communication style to others based on personality differences.
-I’ve gotten pretty good at spotting the different types in action, even when they come from different cultures.
+I’ve spent the last 20 years traveling the world teaching audiences how to adapt their communication style to others based on cognitive preferences and the core values baked into their Temperament.
+I’ve gotten pretty good at spotting the different preferences and temperaments in action, even when they come from different cultures.

 What’s the most frequent case of mistaken identity?
-When someone 认为 they are one type, when in fact they are something totally different?
+When someone 认为 they are one four-letter code, when in fact they are something totally different?

 ENTJ tops the list.

-There are lots of hypotheses for why this is, but for the most part I take it as a simple reflection of the bias that exists in most contexts where personality type is introduced.
-Organizations have gotten better about this, but there is still an expectation that leaders come across as high energy, strategic, logical, closure oriented.
-These attributes are, of course, things that anyone can do but are elements frequently attributed to the ENTJ.
+There are lots of hypotheses for why this is, but for the most part I take it as a simple reflection of the bias that exists in many contexts where cognitive preferences and temperament are introduced.
+Organizations have gotten better about this, but there is still an expectation that leaders come across as high energy, strategic, logical, and closure-oriented.
+These attributes are, of course, things that anyone can do but match up with the characteristics we associate with Extraversion (E), Intuition (N), Thinking (T) and Judging (J)… ENTJ.

 But wait a second, who am I to say they’ve landed on the wrong type?
 Aren’t the results of their questionnaire like the results of a blood test?